sp1441/Final-Project-JavaScript-Game/README.md

 - Customize images of cat, mouse, snake
 - Make multiplayer
 - Make different pop-ups and buttons depending on the collision
-- Have different obstacles do differnt things (for example, move in differnt directions)
+- Have different obstacles do different things (for example, move in different directions)

 # Works Referenced/Resources for Help: